-Tips When Making One Pot Spaghetti:
+Tips When Making Instant Pot Spaghetti and Meatballs:

 - The pasta is cooked in the Instant Pot with the sauce and meatballs.
 All electric pressure cookers have a liquid requirement to pressurize, which the sauce provides…but you’re going to need more.
 The pasta needs a thinner liquid to cook in, so make sure to add the broth listed in the recipe.
 Water will work if you have no broth.